- Covering the costs of cancer treatment

 - Finally, check with your doctor and pharmacist to be sure they accept the plan.

-A few people buy only catastrophic illness insurance, sometimes called a hospital-only or short-term plan.
-The plan often won’t cover doctor visits, medicines, or routine care, but kicks in when you are hospitalized and have very high expenses.
-Depending on the policy, expect to pay a few thousand dollars for the deductible alone and some percentage of co-insurance on the rest of the bill.
+Catastrophic illness insurance is sometimes called a hospital-only or short-term plan.
+The plans often won’t cover doctor visits, medicines, or routine care, but kick in when you are hospitalized and have very high expenses.
+Depending on the policy, expect to pay a few thousand dollars for the deductible alone and some percentage of co-insurance on the rest of the bill plus the total cost for any items and services not covered by the plan.

 Health Savings Accounts